Edgar Meyer: Career

 As a composer, Meyer's music has been premiered and recorded by Emanuel Ax, Joshua Bell, Yo-Yo Ma, the Boston Symphony Orchestra, Bela Fleck, Zakir Hussain, Hilary Hahn, and the Emerson String Quartet, among others.
 The Nashville Symphony and the Aspen Music Festival and School commissioned his first purely orchestral work which was premiered by the Nashville Symphony in March 2017.
 Additionally, Bravo!
 Vail and The Academy of St. Martin in the Fields commissioned an Overture for Violin and Orchestra that was premiered by Joshua Bell and ASMF in June 2017.

 In 2011, Meyer collaborated on The Goat Rodeo Sessions with Yo-Yo Ma, Stuart Duncan, and Chris Thile.
 The album won two 2013 Grammy Awards.
 Meyer was honored with his fifth Grammy Award in 2015 for his Bass & Mandolin, recording with Thile.
 Meyer recorded a collection of Bach trios with Thile and Yo-Yo Ma, released in April 2017.
 In June 2020, the same group of musicians who recorded The Goat Rodeo Sessions released a second album entitled Not Our First Goat Rodeo.

 Meyer is Artist in Residence at Vanderbilt University's Blair School of Music and is on faculty at the Curtis Institute of Music.
 At Curtis, Meyer taught Punch Brothers bassist and composer Paul Kowert.

 Personal life

-Edgar Meyer is married to violinist Connie (Cornelia) Heard, and they have one son, George Meyer, who also plays the violin.
+Edgar Meyer is married to violinist Connie (Cornelia) Heard, and they have one son, George Meyer, who plays the violin.